CesarHuertaUADY/Proyecto_Fundamentos_IS/README.md

 # Algebraintor
 **Scopes of the project:**
 * **Objective:** Grant students access to a library of algebra exercises as a tool to practice several topics of middle-advanced algebra.
-The exercises will be divided into different levels.
 * **Expected results:** Planification and desing of the main idea; develop of functional and non-functional requirements; presentation of use case diagram.
 * **Project limitations:** Content only available in spanish during the early versions of the project; since the project is aimed to a very specific audience, the optimal use is restrincted to this group of people.